 DEFINITELY MAKE MY DAY BY SHARING IT!

 Welcome!
 I'm Daisha Renee; single mom to three minions.
-If you're like me you are suffering from depression & anxiety, and probably a mom too.
-If you're not a mom, no worries, there's something here for you too.
+In this space, know you are not alone and you don't have to suffer in silence.
 If you want to connect and share your experience with depression and anxiety please feel free to reach out.

 Keep In Touch